nhartland/forma/README.md

 roguelike games. **forma** is therefore particularly suited for the generation of roguelike environments.

 Shapes can be generated in several ways.
-From primitive shape rasters of circles, lines and squares to random sampling of custom domains.
+Simple rasters of primitive shapes like circles, lines and squares are included.
 A [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) (CA) implementation is provided, with both synchronous and asynchronous updating.
 Using the CA methods, patterns such as the classic 4-5 rule 'cave' systems can be generated: